 Amherst College mourns the passing of Martha Saxton, Professor of History and Sexuality, Women’s and Gender Studies and Elizabeth W. Bruss Reader, Emerita, on July 18, 2023.

-Provost and Dean of the Faculty Catherine Epstein wrote the following in a Sept.
-21 email to faculty and staff:
+Provost and Dean of the Faculty Catherine Epstein wrote the following in a July 20 email to the campus community:

 Martha, an accomplished historian whose scholarship focused on the relationship between ideology and the interior lives of American women; a beloved teacher; and a generous citizen of the college, was a member of our faculty between 1996 and 2016.
 She died at home, surrounded by loved ones, on July 18, at the age of seventy-seven, after a long illness.